IMProving Executive function Study (IMPRES)

 Dr. Neill Epperson and her study team at the Penn Center for Women's Behavioral Wellness are seeking women to help understand the effects of a stimulant medication on memory and attention in women who underwent surgically induced menopause.

-Study participation involved functional brain-imaging scans, cognitive testing and blood draws.
+Study participation involves 3 functional brain-imaging scans (MRI), cognitive testing, and a one-time blood draw.
 Participants will be compensated for their time.